ALERT / FEBRUARY 5, 2026

 Menopause support action plans

 Details of such action plans, such as the content, publication, and frequency, are expected to be set out in future regulations.
+This change is expected to be introduced on a voluntary basis in April 2026, before coming into force in 2027.

 No outright ban on zero hours contracts, but tough rules on guaranteed hours

 Zero hours contracts are a type of contract where an employer does not guarantee a minimum number of working hours for the employee.
 Workers on zero hours contracts are typically called in to work only when there is a need, and they are paid only for the hours they work.
-These are commonly used in casual, gig or ‘on call’ work.
+These are commonly used in casual, gig or “on call” work.

-• A worker who has regularly worked for a number of hours on a zero hours contract; or
+A worker who has regularly worked for a number of hours on a zero hours contract; or

-The Bill also introduces a right to reasonable notice of a shift an employee is required to work, including the time, day and how many hours are to be worked.
-This duty will apply to workers employed on a zero hours or minimum hours basis, as well as workers who do not have a set working pattern.
-There is also a right to reasonable notice of any change or cancelled shift.
-What is ‘reasonable’ notice will depend on the circumstances, but regulations will set out a specific minimum time.
+The Act introduces a new right to reasonable notice of a shift an employee is required to work, including the time, day and how many hours are to be worked.
+There is also a new right to reasonable notice of any change or cancelled shift.
+What is “reasonable” notice will depend on the circumstances, but regulations will set out a specific minimum time.

 Gender pay gap reporting tweaks